 We host an annual Family Fun Day during which our children, their parents, siblings, and grandparents are all invited to attend.
-The theme varies and has included a Planting Party (flowered pots) in the spring, a Snow Cone party in the summer, and a Fall Festival.
-Our Family Fun Days build fellowship among our families, support and include the entire family system, and connects our staff to our families in a fun and interactive way.
+The theme varies and has included a Planting Party in the spring, a Snow Cone party in the summer, and a Fall Festival.
+Our Family Fun Days build fellowship among our families, support the entire family system, and connect our staff to our families in a relaxed and interactive way.
 Plus they're a lot of fun!

 Our group of parents gather for coffee during “Second Tuesdays.”
 On the second Tuesday of every month after the morning drop-off, parents will gather at any number of local breakfast venues or coffee shops.
 This is a parent-led and parent-maintained activity to which every one of our new families is invited.